PlayFab/gsdk/README.md

 ## Overview

 PlayFab Game Server SDK for C#, C++, and Java environments.
-The GSDK is used to integrate with PlayFab Multiplayer Servers.
+The GSDK is used to integrate with PlayFab Multiplayer Servers and modify the game server lifecycle (check [here](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/multiplayer-game-server-lifecycle) for more info).

 ## Prerequisites